top of page

 IMG_8228_edited.jpg

 In Her Honor is a commemorative art project dedicated to honoring women of color who have passed due to maternal health complications.
-This initiative aims to shed light on the maternal health crisis, particularly in Black communities, while mobilizing policymakers, advocates, and the public toward meaningful, lasting change.
+This initiative aims to shed light on the maternal health crisis, particularly in Black communities, while educating leaders, advocates, and the public toward meaningful, lasting change.

 About The Partners